 Since its invention in the late thirties, the Turing machine has heavily influenced characterizations of human cognition.
-The Turing machine often plays a central role in debates about the nature of cognition because many characterizations of cognitive systems are computational and Turing (1937) showed that the machine could be used to characterize all computable functions.^[1] Functionalists, in particular, have used Turing's results to argue for the 'multiple realizability' of the mental; i.e., for the thesis that what it takes to be a mind is independent of physical realization.
+The Turing machine often plays a central role in debates about the nature of cognition because many characterizations of cognitive systems are computational, and Turing (1937) showed that the machine could be used to characterize all computable functions.
+Functionalists, in particular, have used Turing's results to argue for the 'multiple realizability' of the mental; i.e. for the thesis that what it takes to be a mind is independent of physical realization.
 A typical argument for multiple realizability goes something like this:

-- 1. Systems with minds are cognitive systems. - 2.
-Cognitive systems are computational systems. - 3.
-Turing machines can completely describe any computational system. - 4.
-Therefore, Turing machines can completely describe any cognitive system (2. and 3.). - 5.
-Turing machines are defined independently of implementation (i.e. functionally). - 6.
-Therefore, cognitive systems can be defined independently of implementation (4. and 5.). - 7.
-Therefore, systems with minds can be defined independently of implementation (1. and 6.).
+- (1) systems with minds are cognitive systems; - (2) cognitive systems are computational systems; - (3) Turing machines can completely describe any computational system; - (4) therefore, Turing machines can completely describe any cognitive system (2 and 3): - (5) Turing machines are defined independently of implementation (i.e. functionally);